-As fate had it this musician was given his first guitar at age fifteen after his dad ‘got lucky’ at the horses.
-By seventeen he was bashing out tunes in a heavy metal rock band and making a name for himself at pubs and festivals throughout the lower North Island of New Zealand.
+As fate had it, this musician was given his first guitar at age fifteen after his dad ‘got lucky’ at the horses.
+By seventeen he was bashing out tunes in heavy metal rock band “Silent Scream” and making a name for himself at pubs and festivals throughout the lower North Island of New Zealand.

-A number of other successful musical ventures followed; Phil brought together and fronted the rock band STOODS, winners of the New Zealand Battle of the Bands, which also found him scooping up the “Best Songwriter” and “Best Singer” awards.
+Come the early 2000s, Phil was touring the UK, Europe, the US and Asia as a session player for one of New Zealand’s best loved and multi-platinum selling bands, The Feelers.
+A number of other successful musical ventures followed; Phil brought together and fronted the rock band STOODS (2001 NZ Battle of the Bands winners).
 Phil’s various musical projects went on to support a number of leading international bands such as Velvet Revolver, Simple Minds and Neil Finn.

 Early 2010 brought Phil more recognition with the release of his debut solo single ‘Waiting For Thursday’, co-written with acclaimed New Zealand actor Leighton Cardno, before later releasing his self-produced debut album ‘No Surprise’.
 In 2011, Phil co-wrote and produced Hanna Grace’s debut album ‘Concrete & Roses’ and later went on to collaborate and feature in a duet with Hanna called ‘In The Rain’.
 He has also written a number of compositions for TV, film and commercials.
 2012 also saw the EP release of the electronic project ‘Shaker Zulu - Funking Bell’, a collaboration project with New Zealand’s piano/ keys extraordinaire Andy Cochrane (Andy Keys).